This post may contain affiliate links. Please read our disclosure policy.

 It’s nice to have very thin slices of cucumber for this Creamy Cucumber Salad, 1/8″ to 1/4″ thick.
 I used my trusty (and terrifying) mandoline, but a food processor fitted with the slicing blade or a very sharp knife will also work well.

 I love to pair this salad with a bowl of Tomato Bisque, French Onion Soup or Winter Squash Soup.
+Or in the summer with Grilled Swordfish, Chicken Kabobs, or Grilled Lamb Chops.
 It’s also a great side for heartier dishes like Turkey Meatloaf, Slow Roasted Salmon, or pastas like Lemon Garlic Shrimp Pasta.

 How to Make Creamy Cucumber Salad